Departing US Envoy Warns Ethiopia Against Violence

 It was Raynor’s final news briefing as ambassador, a post he has held since September 2017.
 He has focused on Africa for many of his 30-plus years as a diplomat.

-Rivalries among some of Ethiopia’s 80 ethnic groups have spawned deadly violence, including the Jan.
-12 killings of more than 80 civilians in Metekel, a town in the western Benishangul-Gumaz region, the Associated Press reported, citing information from the Ethiopian Human Rights Commission.
+Rivalries among some of Ethiopia’s 80 ethnic groups have spawned deadly violence, including the January 12 killings of more than 80 civilians in Metekel, a town in the western Benishangul-Gumaz region, The Associated Press reported, citing information from the Ethiopian Human Rights Commission.

 Raynor said the U.S. government also is “particularly alarmed by the ongoing situation in Tigray,” where Ethiopian federal forces launched a military operation in early November to put down a rebellion by regional forces of the Tigray People’s Liberation Front.
 Ethiopia’s government said that it had regained control of the region by late November, but reports of extrajudicial killings and other sporadic violence have continued to filter out.

-Note: Correction: Hailemariam Desalegn served as Ethiopia's prime minister for over five years, not 23, as mistakenly appeared in an earlier version of this story.